-- 3.10 Over the past decade, there has been a decline in the number of bus passenger journeys per head of population in Leicestershire (Figure xx), reducing by 42% from just under 21 in 2013/14, to 12 journeys per person in 2022/23.
-The percentage decline in passenger trips was comparable to the figure for Nottinghamshire (38%) and Derbyshire (43%) over the same period. - 3.11 Although the number of bus passenger journeys per head of population has increased post-Covid, the overall lower level of journeys reflects the changing pattern of travel demand as people tend to work from home more and online shopping has increased.
-The reduction in demand for travel has resulted in a greater number of services requiring local authority support to keep going, which has led to falling service frequencies to cover the cost of a larger supported network, and ultimately the need to discontinue support for particularly poor performing routes so funds can be saved for others for others.
+Over the past decade, there has been a decline in the number of bus passenger journeys per head of population in Leicestershire (Figure 3), reducing by 42% from just under 21 in 2013/14, to 12 journeys per person in 2022/23.
+The percentage decline in passenger trips was comparable to the figure for Nottinghamshire (38%) and Derbyshire (43%) over the same period.

+Although the number of bus passenger journeys per head of population has increased post-Covid, the overall lower level of journeys reflects the changing pattern of travel demand as people tend to work from home more and online shopping has increased.
+The reduction in demand for travel has resulted in a greater number of services requiring local authority support to keep going, which has led to falling service frequencies to cover the cost of a larger supported network, and ultimately the need to discontinue support for particularly poor performing routes so funds can be saved for others.

-Figure xx - Bus Passenger journeys per head of population
+Figure 3 - Bus Passenger journeys per head of population

-3.12 Despite this challenging operational environment, the measures set out in the LBSIP24 offer the opportunity for real change to improve the reliability of bus services and offer an attractive alternative to the car.
+LBSIP24 offers the opportunity for real change to improve the reliability of bus services and offer an attractive alternative to the car.